matrix-org/matrix-spec-proposals/proposals/3006-bot-interactions.md

 The proposal is to have multiple interaction events.
 Which tell the client what kind of interactions the bot has and the client replies with a specific format on that.

-_Note a deeper explanation of the events will be below the interaction flow_
+_Note: a deeper explanation of the events will be below the interaction flow_

 ### Interaction Flow